Find a User in Active Directory or Reset Password – Command Line

 Download the 8.0.3 build xxxx zip file into your PC.

-Connect to the host running ESXi via a browser
+Connect to the host running ESXi via a browser (usually we connect to host not vCenter)

 Browse the Data Store.